-1. About LEQEMBITM (lecanemab-irmb)
+About LEQEMBI[TM] (lecanemab-irmb)

 LEQEMBITM (lecanemab-irmb) is the result of a strategic research alliance between Eisai and BioArctic.
-LEQEMBI is a humanized immunoglobulin gamma 1 (IgG1) monoclonal antibody directed against aggregated soluble (protofibril) and insoluble forms of amyloid-beta ( $A\beta$ ).
+LEQEMBI is a humanized immunoglobulin gamma 1 (IgG1) monoclonal antibody directed against aggregated soluble (protofibril) and insoluble forms of amyloid-beta (A β).
 In the U.S., LEQEMBI was granted accelerated approval by the U.S. Food and Drug Administration (FDA) on January 6, 2023.
 LEQEMBI is indicated for the treatment of Alzheimer's disease (AD) in the U.S. Treatment with LEQEMBI should be initiated in patients with mild cognitive impairment or mild dementia stage of disease, the population in which treatment was initiated in clinical trials.
 There are no safety or effectiveness data on initiating treatment at earlier or later stages of the disease than were studied.
-This indication is approved under accelerated approval based on reduction in $A\beta$ plaques observed in patients treated with LEQEMBI.
+This indication is approved under accelerated approval based on reduction in A β plaques observed in patients treated with LEQEMBI.
 Continued approval for this indication may be contingent upon verification of clinical benefit in a confirmatory trial.

 In the U.S., Eisai submitted a supplemental Biologics License Application (sBLA) to the FDA for approval under the traditional pathway on January 6, 2023.
+On March 3, 2023, the FDA accepted Eisai's sBLA based on the Clarity AD clinical data, and the LEQEMBI application has been granted Priority Review, with a Prescription Drug User Fee Act (PDUFA) action date of July 6, 2023.
 The Clarity AD study of lecanemab met its primary endpoint and all key secondary endpoints with highly statistically significant results.
 Eisai submitted an application for manufacturing and marketing approval to the Pharmaceuticals and Medical Devices Agency (PMDA) on January 16, 2023, in Japan.
 The Priority Review was granted by the Ministry of Health, Labour and Welfare (MHLW) on January 26, 2023.
 Eisai utilized the prior assessment consultation system of PMDA, with the aim of shortening the review period for lecanemab.
 In Europe, Eisai submitted a marketing authorization application (MAA) to the European Medicines Agency (EMA) on January 9, 2023, and accepted on January 26, 2023.
 In China, Eisai initiated submission of data for a BLA to the National Medical Products Administration (NMPA) of China in December 2022, and the Priority Review was granted on February 27, 2023.